snaplabsio/BastionBox/README.md

 ## AWS AMI

 The easiest way to get started is to use our community AMI.

 ### us-east-1

 `ami-0223eaf7dcb180393`

+To launch the BastionBox in other AWS regions, you'll need to copy the AMI.
+This process is explained here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html#ami-copy-steps.

 ## Installation